Congress PM would've controlled Manipur violence by fourth day: Rahul Gandhi | Politics

 If there was a prime minister of the Congress, the violence in Manipur would have been controlled by the fourth day, party leader Rahul Gandhi claimed on Sunday.

-Addressing a rally as part of the Bharat Jodo Nyay Yatra in Assam's Nagaon district, he claimed that even PM Narendra Modi can control the violence in the Northeastern state within three days with the help of the Army, but the BJP doesn't want to do it.
+Addressing a rally as part of the Bharat Jodo Nyay Yatra in Assam's Nagaon district, he claimed that even PM Narendra Modi can control the ethnic violence in the Northeastern state, which began in May last year, within three days with the help of the Army, but the BJP doesn't want to do it.

 ''Manipur has been burning for several months, but our prime minister hasn't gone there till date.
 Had it been a Congress PM, he would have gone there in three days and the fire there would have been doused on the fourth day,'' Gandhi said.